csaunders/Shopify4J/README.md

 # Shopify4J - Caffeinated Shopify Bindings #

 **This project is no longer actively maintained.
-Feel free to use it, but any issues that may arise will most likely not be fixed**
+Feel free to use it, but any issues that may arise will most likely not be fixed.**

+**The original developer hasn't worked on or used this project for years.
+As such you'll need to figure out what the problems are on your own**

 Shopify4J is an Android-compatible library allows developers to programatically access the Admin section of Shopify stores.